rustwasm/book/src/game-of-life/interactivity.md

 We will continue to explore the JavaScript and WebAssembly interface by adding some interactive features to our Game of Life implementation.
-We will enable users to toggle toggle whether a cell is alive or dead by clicking on it, and allow pausing the game, which makes drawing cell patterns a lot easier.
+We will enable users to toggle whether a cell is alive or dead by clicking on it, and allow pausing the game, which makes drawing cell patterns a lot easier.

 ## Pausing and Resuming the Game